AzureZenith/Yahtzee/readme.md

 - Secondary Color: #ffffff - Used for background.

 ### Typography
-- Headings, subheadings and body text: Times New Roman Italic - Subtle and stylish
+- Headings, subheadings and body text: Courier New - monospacing allows the scorecard to be made of box-drawing elements
 - Dice: Arial Black

 ### Dice Look and Feel